It's a bit tricky to explain what exactly a file system is in just one sentence.

-Let’s suppose that you’ve been working on your thesis for a month now.
-One day you open the file, make some modifications, and save it.
+Let’s suppose you've been working on your thesis for a month now.
+One day, you open the file, make some changes and save it.

 Once you save the file, your word processor program sends a “write” request to the file system’s API (the logical file system).

-The request is eventually passed down to the physical layer to store the file on a number of blocks.
+The request is eventually passed down to the physical layer to store the file on several blocks.

 But what if the system crashes while the older version of the file is being replaced with the new version?